-Head injuries are one of the most common causes of deficits and deaths in adults.
-People end up in accidents and violent situations, sometimes an unfortunate tackle on the field results in a brain injury which might end up changing one’s life course.
+Head injuries are one of the most common causes of injuries and deaths in adults.
+People end up in accidents and violent situations.
+Sometimes, an unfortunate tackle on the field results in a brain injury which might end up changing one’s life course.
 Here are a few things you ought to know about our brain and things which may harm it.

 What is a traumatic brain injury?